muness/eligible-CSharp/README.md

 ClaimResponse response = claim.Create(input, requestOptions); // requestOptions is optional parameter
 ```
-We have not mentioned all the parameters required to pass along with Api calls here.
+We have not mentioned all the parameters required to pass along with API calls here.
 Please check our [website](https://eligible.com/rest) for complete parameters.

 #### Sample Usage
 ```cs